BRUCEBINYE/SnailBaLLsp/README.md

 If you think SnailBaLLsp is useful, please cite our work when you use it:

 Bin Ye, Junfeng Xia, Xia Wan, Min Wu, Satoshi Chiba.
-[Multi‐barcoding‐based Gastropoda identification using hierarchical attention network with staged curriculum learning].
+[Multi‐barcoding‐based Gastropoda identification using hierarchical attention network with staged curriculum learning]().
 Submitting.

 ## License